SimonValentino/CowordleBot/README.md

 Originally, this project would just automate Cowordle games and get the answers from the website Eldrow (a very smart wordle bot).
 This code is still preserved in the cowordle_eldrow_bot.py file.
 While this was cool, and definitely very fun to mess around with, it had some problems.
 The bot would guess words like "ormer" or "globi" which are not in the answer list, which results in debatably worse performance.
 Additionally, it would rarely guess a word that would not even be accepted by Cowordle, which completely broke the game.
 This approach was also messy as two webdrivers had to be managed at once.

 I was having enough fun with this project and thought it would be really cool to design my own wordle bot, so I did.

+# What May Be to Come
+* Hard mode for my custom wordle bot
+* Minor bug fixes when using the entire guess list in my custom bot
+* Changing what happens when you loose